appins/BEKIT/README.md

 need to define a main folder.
 The `force-lite` command will only ignore small errors such as commands not being recognized.
 These commands have opportunities to cause MAJORS issues if the command has incorrect syntax.
-Don't use either except for quick testing.
+Don't use either except for testing.

 ## `f`
 The `f` command is experimental and incomplete.
 It takes data from the